mzur/kirby-uniform/README.md

-# kirby-contact-form
+# kirby-uniform

-A simple, PHP-only [Kirby 2](http://getkirby.com) plugin to handle sending web forms by email.
+A versatile and powerful [Kirby 2](http://getkirby.com) to handle web form actions.

-**Supports** server-side vaildation and email templates.
+Default actions:

+- `email`: Send the form data by email.

 ## Installation

-1. Put the `sendform` directory to `site/plugins/`.
+1. Copy or link the `uniform` directory to `site/plugins/`.

-2. Add the content of `sendform.css` to your CSS.
+2. Add the content of `uniform.css` to your CSS.

-3. Put the language files of the `language` directory to `site/languages/`.
-If you already have existing language files, simply append the content to them.
+3. Put the language files of the `languages` directory to `site/languages/`.
+If you already have existing language files, simply append the content to them (or use `include_once`).
 You only need to choose those languages that you actually want to support.

 4. Make sure you have the language support of Kirby activated (even, if you only want to support one language).
 Here is an example for activating the support with a single language in `site/config/config.php`: